magiruuvelvet/hello-d-from-cmake/README.md

 <br>

 About **Modules**: you can freely access `private` class/struct members inside the same module which declared it.
 Watch out for stupid bugs, because the compiler didn't yell about `private`.
+This feature is supposed to make C++ `friend` keyword obsolete, but also can be dangerous if not paying attention.
+I may or may not like it.

 <br>